 It is very IMPORTANT that you phone us for your test results.
 These are generally available 3 days after your test.
 Do not assume that your results are ok or that we will contact you.
 It is your responsibility to ensure that you have received your results.
 Please call between 1 & 2 pm for test results.

 If you are taking prescribed medication, it is important for your condition to be reviewed regularly.
 Repeat prescriptions will not be issued unless you attend your doctor for review, except in special circumstances by arrangement with your doctor.
 In these cases there may be a cash charge of $10.00 for your doctor’s time.
 This will be an out of pocket expense and not claimable with Medicare.
+We will generally decline phone scripts if you have not attended within the past 3 months.

 When telephoning the Clinic it is very helpful to tell the receptionist your name so that your records can be accessed quickly.
 The doctors find it difficult to interrupt consultations to answer telephone calls.
 If you have a query and our receptionist or nurse is unable to help you, a message will be left for the doctor.
 Doctors are usually available by telephone between 1pm and 2pm weekdays; please check your doctor’s availability with the receptionist.
 Consulting patients over the phone is difficult and unfair to both patient and doctor.
 If you are having problems, it is more sensible to make an appointment.